tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client MUST abort the connection with an "illegal_parameter" alert.
-Moreover, it MUST check that ESNIInner.nonce matches the value of the "encrypted_server_name" extension provided by the server, and otherwise abort the connection with an "illegal_parameter" alert.
+Moreover, it MUST check that ClientESNIInner.nonce matches the value of the "encrypted_server_name" extension provided by the server, and otherwise abort the connection with an "illegal_parameter" alert.